image-source-control/image-source-control/readme.txt

 1. display a list with all images of your site and their sources
 1. display image source within the image
-1. plenty of settings to customize how to display image sources
+1. some of the settings to customize how to display image sources
 1. added two new fields to media library

 == Changelog ==